1898 Belgian general election

 Partial legislative elections were held in Belgium on 22 May 1898, with run-off elections held on 29 May.
-Under the alternating system, elections for the Chamber of Representatives were held in only four out of the nine provinces: Hainaut, Limburg, Liège and East Flanders.
-Thus, only 75 seats out of the 152 seats in the Chamber of Representatives were up for election.
+Under the alternating system, elections for the Chamber of Representatives were held in only four of the nine provinces: Hainaut, Limburg, Liège and East Flanders, with only 75 seats out of the 152 seats in the Chamber of Representatives up for election.

 The Catholic Party retained their absolute majority.

-Notably, Adolf Daens, who was elected in 1894 for Aalst and served one term, was convinced not to run for re-election.
+Adolf Daens, who was elected in 1894 for Aalst and served one term, was convinced not to run for re-election.
 His fight for a social Christian Democratic party was opposed by conservative Catholics, especially fellow Aalst MP Charles Woeste.
 None of the other "Daensists" (Christene Volkspartij) who ran were elected.

 A special election in Bastogne was held on 24 July 1898.
 Henry Delvaux de Fenffe was elected to replace Emile Van Hoorde, who became a provincial senator.

 They were the last regular legislative elections under a majority system; the next elections in 1900 saw the introduction of a proportional system.

 The newly elected legislature met in regular session on 8 November 1898.